-To make you understand the concepts involved in chapter 13 why do we fall ill BYJU’S brings you why do we fall ill class 9 videos, why do we fall ill class 9 Science notes, Important questions, tips and tricks that helps you excel in class 9 end competitive examinations.
-For more information visit BYJU’S website or download BYJU’S learning App.
+To help you understand the concepts involved in Chapter 13 why do we fall ill, BYJU’S brings you why do we fall ill Class 9 videos, why do we fall ill class 9 Science notes, important questions, tips and tricks that help you excel in Class 9 and competitive examinations.
+For more information, visit BYJU’S website or download the BYJU’S learning App.

 |NCERT Exemplar Class 9 Science Chapter 11 Work And Energy|

 |NCERT Exemplar Class 9 Science Chapter 12 Sound|

 |NCERT Exemplar Class 9 Science Chapter 14 Natural Resources|

 |NCERT Exemplar Class 9 Science Chapter 15 Improvement In Food Resources|

 Frequently Asked Questions on Why Do We Fall ill?

 Why is AIDS considered to be a ‘Syndrome’ and not a disease ?

 HIV AIDS is caused by HIV Virus which enter our body through body fluids such as blood and breast milk or by sexual means.
 HIV virus spread to lymphnodes and it block our immune system.
 This creates a condition where our body cannot fight minor diseases like common cold.